 When a critical level is reached, these sensors send notifications to maintenance teams.
 They then send the Procurement department a request to order the spare parts and maintenance products necessary for the steady running of operations.

-Thanks to its IoT connection, Mobility Work Suppliers, the first platform open to OEMs and consumable manufacturers, even allows you to send this information directly to your industrial suppliers.
+Thanks to its IoT connection, Mobility Work Hub, the first platform open to OEMs and consumable manufacturers, even allows you to send this information directly to your industrial suppliers.
 Ultimately, users will be able to automatically trigger orders from their suppliers.

 Identify new actors in your market from CMMS Mobility Work.